Write to Your Members of Congress

 The Honorable [Member Name]

 I am writing as a member of the [your land trust], which works in [your community] to conserve [your mission – are you protecting farmland, wildlife habitat, parks, open space].
-Our work over the past two years has been greatly enhanced by a new tax incentive for conservation easement donations, but unless Congress acts, this incentive will expire at the end of 2013.
+Our work over the past two years has been greatly enhanced by a new tax incentive for conservation easement donations, but Congressional inaction caused it to expire at the end of 2013.
 We urge you cosponsor a bill to make this important conservation tool permanent.

 One of the most important tools we use is the conservation easement.
 By donating a conservation easement to [your land trust], landowners here in [community] can retire the development rights on their land, protecting these special places and important natural resources for future generations.
 The tax benefits they receive for these generous donations are critical to our ability to conserve land.
 [Tell them briefly about at least one specific donation made recently, or in the works, and its value to the local community.]